kamiru21/retro-sentiment-analyzer/readme.md

 ## 💭 Feedback and Contributin

 - Feel free to reach out to me on any feedback or improvement to the product
+- If the app is asleep, do forgive me, and ping me to make it back up

 ## 🧊 Disclaimer